near/docs/docs/tutorials/contracts/crossword/crossword.md

 ![Example banner](./basics-crossword.jpg)

 We'll have a rule about how to get the words in the proper order.
-We collect words in ascending order by number, and if there's and across and a down for a number, the across goes first.
+We collect words in ascending order by number, and if there's both an across and a down for a number, the across goes first.

 So in the image above, the solution will be **near nomicon ref finance**.